 - Read across the table back to the left hand column and select the appropriate pipe size.

 - If there are multiple regulators in the system, each line segment must be sized for its actual natural gas load but using the longest length previously determined above.

-- Measure the distance from the line regulator to the appliance furthest removed from the regulator.
+- Measure the distance from the line-pressure regulator to the appliance furthest removed from the regulator.

 - Use this distance to size all of the low-pressure appliance runs.

 - Referring to Table B for 8-inch.
 WC systems with 1/2 in.
 WC pressure drop, find this distance in the top row or the next larger distance if the exact distance is not listed.